 There are many reasons why it’s important to have a personal philosophy.
 For one, it can help you make better decisions in life.
 By being clear about your values and what you believe in, you can more easily identify which choices are aligned with your personal philosophy and which ones are not.

 Your personal philosophy can also provide a sense of direction and purpose in life.
 It can serve as a compass, helping you to navigate the ups and downs of life with greater ease.
-CLAY is a great tool to use for inspiration when it comes to finding one for yourself.

 And finally, having a personal philosophy can help you to be more resilient when faced with adversity.
 When things get tough, your personal philosophy can provide a sense of comfort and strength; it can be a source of motivation and inspiration.